The Show (concert): Reception

 In an article for Billboard, Jeff Benjamin noted, "While members Jisoo, Jennie, Rosé and Lisa brought their superstar sensibilities to some of their biggest hits such as "How You Like That" and "Ddu-Du Ddu-Du", The Show... also put on full display how [Blackpink] is pushing themselves as ever-evolving entertainers offering new twists and unexpected elements to the stage."
 Bridget Lam of South China Morning Post felt that "[e]ven though it was fully online, viewers could feel their presence from wherever they were", and concluded, "The Show was extremely enjoyable from start to finish."
 Rhian Daly from the British magazine NME gave the concert a four-star rating out of five, and said, "Despite getting an energetic boost from their backing band, not every moment of The Show hits as hard as you would expect in a bouncing arena. ... though, [Blackpink] put on a concert that's a joy to watch."
 In the concert review, Variety's Ilana Kaplan credited "the group's choreography to their flashy costumes of tulle, feathers and corsets, the production" that made the audience "feel like they had an actual seat at the Seoul venue."

 The livestream concert recorded approximately 280,000 paid subscribers, generating more than ₩10 billion (US$8.9 million) from ticket sales.
-The countries that had the most virtual concertgoers were the United States (gathering around 19.2% of the total concertgoers), Thailand, Philippines, Japan and Mexico.
+The countries that had the most virtual concertgoers were the United States (gathering around 19.2% of the total concertgoers), Thailand, Philippines, Japan, India and Mexico.

 Live album

-Blackpink 2021 'The Show' Live is the fourth live album by Blackpink, released on June 1, 2021, featuring performances from The Show.
+Blackpink 2021 'The Show' Live is the fourth live album by Blackpink.
+It was released on June 1, 2021 and features live versions and performances from The Show.

-On May 11, 2021, YG Entertainment revealed the live CD for "The Show" on its official shop YG Select.
-Set to release on June 11, the physical album contained a digipack, 2 CD discs, a photobook, 2 random photocards, and a random sticker.
+On May 11, 2021, YG Entertainment announced that "The Show" would be released on CD.
+Officially released on June 11, the physical album contained a digipack, 2 CD discs, a photobook, 2 random photocards, and a random sticker.
 YG also announced that Jisoo and Lisa's solo songs on "The Show" were not included on the album due to copyright issues.

-The live album was surprise released for digital download and streaming platforms on June 1, 2021.
-The same day, YG Entertainment opened pre-ordered for KiT VIDEO and DVD versions of "The Show", set to release on June 18.
-The KiT VIDEO version included one of four different KiT VIDEOS, one of four different key-ring charms, a photocard sleeve set, and a tracklist card, while the DVD version included 2 DVDs, a photobook, a frame photo set, a random magnet set, a tracklist card, random photo cards, a sticker set, an accordion book, a post card set, and a folded poster.
+The live album was surprise-released digitally on June 1, 2021.
+On the same day, preorders were opened for KiT and DVD versions of "The Show", which were officially released on June 18.
+The KiT version included one of four different KiT VIDEOS, one of four different key-ring charms, a photocard sleeve set, and a tracklist card, while the DVD version included 2 DVDs, a photobook, a frame photo set, a random magnet set, a tracklist card, random photo cards, a sticker set, an accordion book, a post card set, and a folded poster.